Fire Force (Rhodesia): Sweep

 Each stick made a sweep every time it moved to a new location.
-This meant (usually) all four soldiers moving in a sweepline (extended line) formation, spaced apart according to the terrain.
-In flat open land, this may mean as much as twenty-five metres or so.
-In heavy vegetation, this dropped to several metres.
-Even then it was common to lose sight of comrades, pushing alone through the denseness.
+This usually meant all four soldiers moving in a sweep line (extended line) formation, spaced apart according to the terrain.
+In flat open land, this would mean as much as twenty-five meters or so.
+In heavy vegetation, this dropped to several meters.
+Even then, it was common to lose sight of comrades, pushing alone through the denseness.
 It was more effective to be spaced as far apart as possible.

-Whether in the main sweep (which might be composed of any number of sticks available) or in a sticks sweep, the tactics were the same and very simple, to sweep ahead observing your line of sight ahead through the bush and undergrowth.
+Whether in the main sweep (which might be composed of any number of sticks available) or in a sticks sweep, the tactics were the same and very simple: to sweep ahead, observing the line of sight ahead through the bush and undergrowth.

 The speed of this movement varied.
-Where it was thought (usually deemed by the commander) the enemy lurked, the sweep would slow very much.
-When the troops sensed the enemy ahead the sweep became even slower, edging forward inch by inch, rifles held at chest level, pointed ahead with the safety catch off.
+Where a stick, usually its commander, deemed the enemy to be lurking, the sweep slowed down considerably.
+When the troops sensed the enemy ahead, the sweep became even slower, edging forward inch by inch, rifles held at chest level, pointed ahead with the safety catch off.
 MAG gunners would bear the gun at the hip, held by a sling from their shoulders.

-Usually encounters with the enemy were resolved with great speed (a typical Fire Force action could take hours, whilst a firefight might take just a few seconds).
-In the great majority of cases, the enemy were killed outright by swift shooting (sometimes hand grenades were used).
+Usually, encounters with the enemy were resolved with great speed (a typical Fire Force action could take hours, whilst a firefight might take just a few seconds).
+In the great majority of cases, the enemy was killed outright by swift shooting (sometimes hand grenades were used).
 In responding to sudden incoming fire, a sweep or patrol would immediately return fire from either the prone position or from down on one knee, depending on the nature of the surrounding bush.